uchicago-cs/chiwebsite/chirouter/installing.rst

 omit this parameter, port 23300 will be used by default.

 Next, on the root machine, it is enough to clone the upstream chirouter repository.
-In fact, none of your own code will run on the root machine; only the mininet/POX code (which you do not need to modify in any way) will run there.
+In fact, none of your own code will run on the root machine; only the mininet code (which you do not need to modify in any way) will run there.

 From the root machine, run mininet as follows::